miraIllieva/django-expense-tracker/README.md

-# 💸 Django Expense Tracker

-This is a personal expense tracker web app built using Django.
+This is a personal expense tracker web application built using Django.
 It helps users record and view their daily spending.
-The goal of the project was to learn Django fundamentals, work with forms and models, and practice CRUD functionality in a real-world context.
+The purpose of this project was to learn and practice Django fundamentals, including working with models, forms, templates, and basic CRUD functionality in a real-world scenario.

----

-## ✨ Features

-- ✅ Add expenses with date, category, amount, and description
-- ✅ View all expenses in a styled, responsive table
-- ✅ Data stored in a local SQLite database
-- ✅ Built with Django Forms for validation
-- ✅ Basic layout with custom CSS

----

-## 🛠️ Technologies Used

-- Django (Python)
-- SQLite
-- HTML5 & CSS3
-- Git + GitHub
-- PyCharm Community Edition
+The main features include the ability to add expenses with fields for date, category, amount, and description.
+All expenses are displayed in a styled table layout.
+The data is stored locally using SQLite.
+Form validation is handled using Django Forms, and the app layout is styled with basic custom CSS.

+Technologies used in this project include Django (Python), SQLite for the database, HTML5 and CSS3 for the front-end, and Git + GitHub for version control.
+The entire project was developed using PyCharm Community Edition.